Norwex Tax Deductions – Plus Step-by-Step Instructions

 Do I have to provide my assistant with a 1099?

-If your assistant is a contractor and not an employee and you’ve paid them $600 or more in the last year, you much provide them with a 1099.
+If your assistant is a contractor and not an employee and you’ve paid them $600 or more in the last year, you must provide them with a 1099.

 What tax deductions are available for my Norwex business?

-We have an entire article dedicated to what you can deduct from your taxes here.
-Beyond that, we receive these questions specifically from Norwex consultants who trust Direct Sidekick for their accounting.
+Beyond that, we receive the following questions specifically from Norwex consultants who trust Direct Sidekick for their accounting.